SCHOOL BOARD ADVISORY COMMITTEES

 School board members sit on a number of committees which advise the district in areas of policy, curriculum & instruction and planning, and for which agendas and meetings are posted.
 These committees may be made up of parents, members of the community, faculty, administration, and in most cases, members of the Board.
 All sessions for the following committees are open to the public, but public input is not generally solicited during committee meetings.

-The current committees of the school district which include School Board representation include
+Current committees of the school district which include School Board representation: